What are my rights when I buy from an online retailer?

 What are my rights when I buy goods using an online trading site like Trade Me?

-If the seller is a trader then you are covered by the Consumer Guarantees Act (see the previous question and answer).
+If the seller is a trader you are covered by the Consumer Guarantees Act (see What are my consumer rights when I buy goods from a Facebook site?).
 This means that the seller is obliged to ensure the goods are fit for purpose etc.

-If the seller is not a trader then the sale is effectively a private one.
-This means you aren’t covered by the Consumer Guarantees Act and need to take more care before you agree to buy.
+If the seller is not a trader then you aren’t covered by the Consumer Guarantees Act and need to take more care before you agree to buy.

 More about buying from private individuals is on the Private sales page.
 It’s also worth checking with the trading site as some, like Trade Me, may be able to provide you with help resolving some issues.